 If you would like to change your program, email your advisor or email@example.com.
 You can see what is required for different associate degree programs in Student Planning by clicking on View My Progress and View a New Program.

 You usually have until the end of the first week of class to drop with your money back.
 After that, you will be withdrawing with a grade of W. Be aware of deadlines to drop and withdraw.
-(Link to https://sc4.edu/admissions/academic-calendar/)
+You can refer to the academic calendar for deadlines.

 We recommend talking to your instructor first and learning about help you could receive, including tutoring.